A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data

-Compared to using other encoding methods (GAT and GAT-LSTM) to generate representations for prediction, our approach with the ST-Conv-NGAT module as the encoder showed excellent advantage.
-First, GAT does not explicitly consider temporal dependencies but fuses features on the time dimension together and expects the model to extract useful information from these values for prediction directly.
-However, the temporal order of these values matters for event prediction, e.g., the position of a sudden increment might result in different network behaviors.
-Our approach leverages the 1D-CNN to summarize local temporal features, aiming to extract effective temporal patterns leading to an event.
-Second, although GAT-LSTM is commonly used for capturing spatiotemporal dependencies in multi-time-series data~\cite{wu2018graph}, its performance is poorer than our approach, which might be because GAT-LSTM is typically generating representations for the entire time series.
+In terms of encoding the input graph sequence, SNetAD with the TGConv-NGAT module shows advantage over GAT-Semi and GAT-LSTM-Semi.
+First, GAT does not explicitly consider temporal dependencies but fuses features on the time dimension and expects the model to extract useful information from these values for prediction directly.
+However, the temporal order matters for the event prediction, e.g., the position of a sudden increment might result in different network behaviors.
+Our approach leverages the TGConv layer to summarize local temporal features, aiming to extract effective temporal patterns leading to an event.
+Second, although GAT-LSTM can capture dependencies between nodes and across time points in multiple time series~\cite{wu2018graph}, the performance is poorer than SNetSD because some effective patterns (or features) at the early stage of the input sequence might be easily weakened or neglected during the sequential training of LSTM.
 However, in practice, only some subsequence(s) from the input graph sequence would cause an event.
-Some effective patterns (or features) at the early stage of the input sequence might be easily weakened or neglected during the sequential training of LSTM.
-Since the impacting subsequence(s) on the event are unknown (i.e., the leading time to an event could be varying), the sequence length (i.e., six hours in the experiment) was chosen to cover as many time points as possible.
-In comparison, the 1D-CNN in our approach focuses on manipulating temporal interactions on every subsequence, which empirically fulfills our assumption and achieves better performance on real datasets.
-Also, training GAT-LSTM for one epoch took more than 600 seconds while our approach required around 170 seconds under the same settings.
+Since the impacting subsequence(s) on the event are unknown (i.e., the leading time to an event could be varying), the sequence length (i.e., six hours in the experiment) is chosen to cover as many time points as possible.
+In comparison, the TGConv layer focuses on manipulating temporal interactions on every subsequence, which empirically fulfills our assumption and achieves better performance on real datasets.
+Moreover, Figure~\ref{figure: speed} shows that SNetAD requires much less training time than LSTM based approach.